Séamus Coughlan: Club career

 After his juvenile playing days with the Ballyphehane outfit came to an end, Coughlan joined the Nemo Rangers club.
 His underage career began as a dual player and he was part of the Nemo minor teams that claimed a double of county titles in 1970.
 He later won a Cork U21FC title in his final year in the under-21 grade.

 By that stage Coughlan had already broken onto the club's top adult teams in both codes.
 He was still eligible for the minor grade when he won a Cork IHC title after a win over Carrigtwohill in a 1971 final replay.
 A year later, Coughlan was amongst the goal-scorers when Nemo Rangers won their very first Cork SFC title after beating University College Cork in the 1972 final.
 After claiming the Munster SCFC title his season ended with further honours when Nemo beat St. Vincent's in the 1973 All-Ireland club final replay.
-Coughlan was again part of the Nemo team that won the 1974 Cork SFC title, however, his side were subsequently beaten by University College Dublin in the 1975 All-Ireland club final.
+Coughlan was again part of the Nemo team that won the 1974 Cork SFC title; however, his side were subsequently beaten by University College Dublin in the 1975 All-Ireland Club SFC final.

 Coughlan won a third set of Cork SFC and Munster SCFC titles after respective defeats of Dohenys and Austin Stacks in 1975.
-He was appointed team captain in 1977 and ended the season with a fourth Cork SFC winners' medal after a defeat of St. Michael's in the final.
-Coughlan retained the captaincy the following year, however, his season ended prematurely when he was diagnosed with hepatitis.
+He was appointed team captain in 1977, and ended the season with a fourth Cork SFC winners' medal after a defeat of St Michael's in the final.
+Coughlan retained the captaincy the following year; however, his season ended prematurely when he was diagnosed with hepatitis.

 After losing four stone in weight and spending a prolonged period of time out of the game, Coughlan fought his way back fitness to reclaim his position on the team in 1981.
-After winning a fourth Munster SCFC that year he later claimed a second All-Ireland winners' medal after a 15-point defeat of Garrymore in the 1982 All-Ireland club final.
-Nemo Rangers made another clean sweep of all available football titles during the 1983-84 season, with Coughlan claimed a third All-Ireland title after beating Walterstown in the 1984 All-Ireland club final.
-He was in the twilight of his career when he won his seventh Cork SFC title after a defeat of Imokilly in the 1987 Cork SFC final before later claiming a sixth Munster SCFC medal.
-Coughlan ended his club career after Nemo's defeat by St. Mary's, Burren in the 1988 All-Ireland club semi-final.
+After winning a fourth Munster SCFC that year he later claimed a second All-Ireland Club SFC winners' medal after a 15-point defeat of Garrymore in the 1982 All-Ireland Club SFC final.
+Nemo Rangers made another clean sweep of all available football titles during the 1983-84 season, with Coughlan claimed a third All-Ireland Club SFC title after beating Walterstown in the 1984 All-Ireland Club SFC final.
+He was in the twilight of his career when he won his seventh Cork SFC title after a defeat of Imokilly in the 1987 Cork SFC final, before later claiming a sixth Munster SCFC medal.
+Coughlan ended his club career after Nemo's defeat by St Mary's, Burren in the 1988 All-Ireland Club SFC semi-final.